-The Masters of Education in Art Education degree is designed for students who want to engage in a broad and critical intellectual exploration of contemporary questions and debates in arts and education.
+The Master of Education in Art Education degree is designed for students who want to engage in a broad and critical intellectual exploration of contemporary questions and debates in arts and education.
 It provides students with advanced professional preparation as teachers and curriculum supervisors.
 It involves coursework but not a thesis.

-At the University of Illinois, faculty and graduate students build a vibrant community of inquiry within the context of a Research 1 University.
-This community, including faculty whose breadth of interests span topics including contemporary art and visual culture in education, formal and informal learning, cultural policy and urban studies, and teacher training and identity provides an intellectually stimulating environment for graduate students to stretch themselves intellectually and prepare for the possibility of future doctoral study.
+At the University of Illinois, faculty and graduate students build a vibrant community of inquiry within the context of a Research 1 university.
+This community, including faculty whose breadth of interests span topics including contemporary art and visual culture in education, formal and informal learning, cultural policy and urban studies, and teacher training and identity, provides an intellectually stimulating environment for graduate students to stretch themselves intellectually and prepare for the possibility of future doctoral study.

 - Visual Arts Research is a scholarly, refereed journal and has been published through the art education program for over 40 years.
 It is edited by faculty, with the help of graduate students.